Jason2Brownlee/QuakeOfficialArchive/README.md

 See [quake history essays](research/README.md) that reconstruct the technical release history for quake files.

+You may also like the [Quake II Official Archive](https://github.com/Jason2Brownlee/Quake2OfficialArchive) and [Quake III Arena Official Archive](https://github.com/Jason2Brownlee/Quake3OfficialArchive).

 ## Quake Release List

 Chronological list of Quake official releases in [bin/](bin/) including date, filename link, and description.